nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes the client at the specified index of the **currently visible** client list.

 Note:
+* The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * If used when a subset of clients is visible (e.g. due to a previous `find-client` command), the index provided is based on the currently displayed subset only.
 * A client list needs to be shown for this command to be executed successfully.